PyAr/fades/README.rst

 Dependencies
 ------------

-Fades only depends on ``python-xdg`` package.
+Fades depends on ``python-xdg`` package.
 This package should be installed on any GNU/Linux OS wiht a freedesktop.org GUI.
 However it is an **optional** dependency.

 You can install it in Ubuntu/Debian with